IvanLeb19/NBRegionalPlanning/README.md

 fraction exceeds the threshold `thd` (0.5 for the Japanese rule).
 ## Two analysis modes
-- **`correlated`** selects the model. `FALSE` treats the two measurements as independent arms and fits `glm.nb` with a profile-likelihood confidence interval. `TRUE` treats them as a within-subject pair and fits a negative binomial GEE (`geeM`) with an unstructured working correlation and robust (sandwich) standard errors on a Wald interval.
+- **`correlated`** selects the model. `FALSE` treats the two measurements as independent arms and fits `glm.nb` with a Wald confidence interval (estimate ± z·SE). `TRUE` treats them as a within-subject pair and fits a negative binomial GEE (`geeM`) with an unstructured working correlation and robust (sandwich) standard errors, also on a Wald interval.
 - **`conservative`** selects the denominator. `FALSE` divides by the number of converged fits. `TRUE` counts every non-converged fit as a study failure, divides by the full number of simulations, and reports the failure count.